mkornfeld/hugo_profile/content/blogs/forecasting_energy_markets.md

 ## Introduction

 Over the past several years, global events have rocked the energy markets: the Covid-19 pandemic caused the price of oil to crash, while a combination of inflation and the sanctions placed on Russia due to its invasion of Ukraine have caused the price of oil and natural gas to skyrocket.
-As a result, it is important to be able to forecast energy markets accurately despite global uncertainty.
+As a result, it is important to be able to forecast energy markets accurately despite global uncertainty on a day-to-day basis.

-With this in mind, my project aims at developing a tool to forecast energy markets consistently and accurately in a time-effective manner.
-This tool can help governments allocate resources efficiently and help investors optimize trading futures.
-Specifically, by pulling publicly available data, I will train different univariate models on past values to forecast future values.
+With this in mind, my project aims at developing a tool that can forecast energy markets one period into the future consistently and accurately and in a time-effective manner.
+This tool can help local governments allocate resources in times of volatility and help investors and high-frequency traders optimize trading futures.
+Specifically, by pulling publicly available data, I will train different univariate models on past values to forecast next day values.

 ## Tools
 I will be creating these models using Python.
 In particular, I will be using the pandas and numpy libraries to clean the data, the requests and json libraries to pull and parse the data, and the sklearn library to prepare the data.
 I will be using a XGBoost regressor, a Support Vector regressor, and a Random Forest regressor to forecast the data.